JFerzHack/Dependencies/README.md

-# Dependencies for installing UWP apps
+# Dependencies for UWP apps